-Like when the billing address is in America and the shipping address is some were in India.
+Like when the billing address is in America and the shipping address is somewhere in India.
 This could be an example of a fraud order.

 One great last tip is to be careful with PayPal eChecks.
-Wait until the payment arrived on your PayPal account and then fulfill the order.
+Wait until the payment arrives in your PayPal account and then fulfil the order.
 People might cancel the check once you send the products they ordered.

 2. Great customer service

 This one is important for all the refund requests listed above.
 Always try to be as polite and understanding as possible.